placeling/Pinta/readme.txt

 *   On the map page, clicking the "nearby" button will ask the user for permission to use their location.
 If granted, the map will pan to their current location

 == Installation ==

+Please note that Placeling depends on the cURL extension for PHP

 Note that in order to make this plugin work, you must have an account at Placeling.com.
 Drop everything and [get one now](https://www.placeling.com "Get an account") or you won't be able to use the plugin properly.